jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 In multi-tenanted SaaS systems, we always share computing resources across multiple tenants, whether that is on a single server/process or across multiple scaled-out servers/processes.

-However, sometimes we need (due to the our business model) to separate/segregate customer data to different locations or different ownership, e.g., different databases in different global data centers, or a dedicated databases per tenant.
+However, sometimes we need (due to our business model) to separate/segregate customer data to different locations or different ownership, e.g., different databases in different global data centers, or a dedicated databases per tenant.

 To do that, each tenant requires its own unique configuration for connecting to those services (e.g., the technology-specific `IDataStore` adapter, like the `AzureSqlServerStore`, or the `DynamoDbDataStore`).